AnilBulut/Artistic-Edge-and-Corner-Enhancing-Smoothing/README.txt

--You should put ".m" files and source image in the same path.
+-Put ".m" files and source image in the same path.

--You should write related source image name the smoothing.m manually.
+-Write the name of image to smoothing.m's 6th line manually.

--You should run program when you are on “smoothing.m” tab.
+-Run program when you are on “smoothing.m” tab.

 -You can change the related parameters inside of smoothing.m manually.